Skip to content

 Enabling mTLS

-Let's start by opening Hubble UI and select to Ghostfolio's deployment.
+Let's start by opening Hubble UI and selecting lab8 namespace where we have deployed our use case.

-Communication between Ghostfolio app and Redis is not encrypted.
+Communication between use case microservice pods and minIO is not authenticated.
 Let's try and change it to use mutual TLS (mTLS), where both initiator and received authenticate each other.
 Mutual TLS aims at providing authentication, confidentiality and integrity to service-to-service communications.
 Cilium relies on SPIFFE and its implementation SPIRE for establishing and attesting identity of services.

 Complete